11 Ways to Reduce Your Website’s Bounce Rate

 - Use subheadings that clearly outline the content, bullet lists, highlighted sections and infographics or image explainers when relevant.

-4. Make sure you’re mobile friendly
+4. Make sure you’re mobile-friendly

 Does your site load well on mobile?
 Well, with around half of all web traffic now mobile, you’ll need to make sure it is.
 A site that looks good on a nice big monitor can look awful once you have it on a small screen.
-Buttons can overlap, images can obscure text and text can spill over the edge of the viewable area.
+Buttons can overlap, images can obscure text, and text can spill over the edge of the viewable area.
 Before you commit to any form of paid promotion, make 100% sure that your pages look nice and clean on all mobile operating systems and browsers.

 5. Focus landing pages by campaign

 Bringing in paid traffic means you want to be extra sure that people will find what they are looking for.
-If you don’t use landing pages optimised to your ad campaigns then you are at risk of seeing those visitors bounce right off your site.
+If you don’t use landing pages optimised for your ad campaigns, then you are at risk of seeing those visitors bounce right off your site.
 What this means is that if you’re targeting search terms for corporate video production, you want to make sure the first page that visitors see when clicking through is about business video.
-Your landing page needs to directly and plainly address questions related to that search, highlighting your expertise, and making it easy for visitors to make a decision and, ideally, check out.
+Your landing page needs to directly and plainly address questions related to that search, highlighting your expertise and making it easy for visitors to make a decision and, ideally, check out.

 6. Use CTAs (call to action)

 We might think that splashing ‘Buy Now’ or ‘Buy One Get One Free’ all over our landing pages is tired.
-But the truth is, a well placed CTA is still incredibly effective.
+But the truth is, a well-placed CTA is still incredibly effective.